MicrosoftDocs/office-developer-client-docs.ru-RU/docs/outlook/selecting-an-api-or-technology-for-developing-solutions-for-outlook.md

 By default, Outlook uses weather data provided by MSN Weather.
 The Weather Bar supports third-party weather data web services which follow a defined protocol to communicate with Outlook.
 As long as a third-party weather data service supports this protocol, users can choose that weather data service to provide weather data in the Weather Bar.

-See the [Additional resourcesprimary references, resources, and code samples](#OLSelectAPI_AdditionalResourcesRefCode) section for more information about using OSC provider extensibility and the Weather Bar extensibility.
+See the [Additional resourcesprimary references, resources, and code samples](#OLSelectAPI_AdditionalResourcesRefCode) section for more information about using OSC provider extensibility and the Weather Bar extensibility.

-## <a name="conclusion"></a>Conclusion
+## <a name="conclusion"></a>Заключение
 <a name="OLSelectAPI_Conclusion"> </a>

 To determine the best API or technology for your solution, you must first define the goals of your solution: